eHabitat/ehabitat/docs/source/contributing/diataxis_for_arviz.md

-This allows users who know the name of the function or who want to check the options available for the function they are currently using to quickly find it in the API reference while also allowing users who know how a plot looks but don't know their name nor the right TimeXAI function to find it in the Example Gallery.
+This allows users who know the name of the function or who want to check the options available for the function they are currently using to quickly find it in the API reference while also allowing users who know how a plot looks but don't know their name nor the right eHabitat function to find it in the Example Gallery.

 ## Work in progress
-In addition, TimeXAI documentation itself and the application of Diátaxis to it is still an active work in progress.
+In addition, eHabitat documentation itself and the application of Diátaxis to it is still an active work in progress.
 That means that some pages will not match what is described in {ref}`content_structure` because their updating to enforce Diátaxis is still pending.